 Which pair of headphones has the better microphone?

-I’m not going to go over destructive interference and wave phases like I wrote about in our how noise cancelling works article, but one thing that consumer headphones need to work are good microphones.
 Thankfully, the microphones on both the Bose Noise Cancelling Headphones 700 and the Sony WH-1000XM3 are top-notch and you won’t have any serious problems with either of them.
-That said, one is still better than the other here.
+Take a listen to our demos below and cast your vote!